CollinErickson/MVP2005/README.md

 On this page, click on "Watch", then "Custom", then check "Releases" and click apply.
 You should receive an email when there is a new release.
 (I have never actually tried this, correct me if I'm wrong.)

+I created a Discord that I will also post in when there are future updates: https://discord.gg/qajkE965AD.
+Please join for updates and discussion.

 ### Why are the players from 2005 on the minor league teams with horrible stats?